aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/workbook-conversions/html/set-default-font-while-rendering-spreadsheet-to-html/_index.md

 {{% alert color="primary" %}}

-Aspose.Cells allows you to set default font while rendering spreadsheet to HTML.
+Aspose.Cells allows you to set a default font while rendering a spreadsheet to HTML.
 Please use the [**HtmlSaveOptions.default_font_name**](https://reference.aspose.com/cells/python-net/aspose.cells/htmlsaveoptions/default_font_name) for this purpose.
-This property is useful when there are some cells in a spreadsheet that have invalid or non-existing fonts.
-Then those cells will be rendered in a font specified with the [**HtmlSaveOptions.default_font_name**](https://reference.aspose.com/cells/python-net/aspose.cells/htmlsaveoptions/default_font_name) property.
+This property is useful when there are cells in a spreadsheet that have invalid or non‑existing fonts.
+Those cells will be rendered using the font specified with the [**HtmlSaveOptions.default_font_name**](https://reference.aspose.com/cells/python-net/aspose.cells/htmlsaveoptions/default_font_name) property.

 {{% /alert %}}

 ## Set Default Font while rendering spreadsheet to HTML

-The following sample code creates a workbook and adds some text in cell B4 of the first worksheet and sets its font to some unknown/non-existing font.
-Then it saves the workbook in HTML by setting different default font names like Courier New, Arial, Times New Roman, etc.
+The following sample code creates a workbook, adds some text to cell B4 of the first worksheet, and sets its font to an unknown/non‑existing font.
+Then it saves the workbook in HTML by setting different default font names such as Courier New, Arial, Times New Roman, etc.

-The screenshot shows the effect of setting different default font names via [**HtmlSaveOptions.default_font_name**](https://reference.aspose.com/cells/python-net/aspose.cells/htmlsaveoptions/default_font_name) property.
+The screenshot shows the effect of setting different default font names via the [**HtmlSaveOptions.default_font_name**](https://reference.aspose.com/cells/python-net/aspose.cells/htmlsaveoptions/default_font_name) property.

 ![todo:image_alt_text](set-default-font-while-rendering-spreadsheet-to-html_1.png)